What Are the Seven Steps for Collecting on a Judgment?

 Instructions to Law Enforcement

-Like the Writ of Garnishment, you won’t need to file instructions to the sheriff with any court.
-You will submit these instructions to the sheriff when you send them your other documents.
+You won’t need to file instructions to the sheriff with any court.
+Rather, you will submit these instructions to the sheriff when you send them your other documents.
 Depending on the circumstances, including which entity you choose to file with, you might have to pay a fee.
 These instructions authorize a sheriff to take the debtor’s non-exempt property.

 The sheriff will serve the paperwork to the debtor on your behalf.
 The debtor will have 20 days to claim any exemptions by filing with the court.
 The debtor should send you a copy of their claim as well.
 If you object to any of the debtor’s claims, then you will have ten days to file that objection with the court.